Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Against the Patriots, Austin put up zero receiving yards in single career matchup, 19.5 fewer than his over/under for Sunday's game.
+- Austin's zero receiving yards in his one matchup against the Patriots are 19.5 fewer than his over/under for Sunday's game.

-- Austin did not have a touchdown catch in that matchup against the Patriots.
+- Austin did not have a touchdown catch in that game against the Patriots.

 - Note: Austin's stats vs. Patriots date back to 2016.